Reba Meyers

 Reba Meyers is an American guitarist and vocalist, best known as a member of the metalcore band Code Orange.
 She co-formed the band in 2008 under the name Code Orange Kids, with the band shortening their name to Code Orange for the release of their 2014 album I Am King.
 They released a total of five studio albums, including Forever in 2017, Underneath in 2020, and The Above in 2023.
 The title tracks of Forever and Underneath both received nominations for the Grammy Award for Best Metal Performance.
 The band has been on hiatus since 2024.

+Meyers began releasing solo work in 2022.
+Her debut solo EP Clouded World was released in 2025.

+She was a touring member of Marilyn Manson from 2024 to 2026, where she performed lead guitar and backing vocals.

 Meyers is the first female guitarist to have her own signature line of ESP Guitars.
-She began releasing solo work in 2022, and is the current touring guitarist of Marilyn Manson.
-Her debut solo EP was released in 2025.